AxaFrance/react-toolkit/CONTRIBUTING.md

 This repository contains some projects used to display, explain components built previously.

-* *examples/demo* : a project using some components & react-oidc library
 * *storybook* :
   * *design-system*: a design system web app rendering & exposing code to use components
   * *storybook*: a storybook app to develop in isolated mode